Description

 compression piston 03.
 The compression piston 03 is divided

-into an inner compression piston 03a and an outer compression
+into an inner compression piston 03a and an outer

-54 and compresses it through the interstage valve 12 into the
+an intake valve 54 and compresses it through the interstage

-combustion chamber C. The outer compression piston 03b that
+valve 12 into the combustion chamber C. The outer

-sucks ambient air through an intake valve 10 and compresses it
+intake valve 10 and compresses it through a connecting

-In one embodiment, water is also added into the intake air
+water is also added into the intake air chamber F and then

-chamber F and then compressed through connecting intake valve
+compressed through connecting intake valve 16 into chamber

-chamber G. In addition, the split compression piston and
+addition, the split compression piston and chamber

-that the total incoming air is volumetric divided between
+the total incoming air is volumetric divided between

-chambers F and G and the volume of each chamber F and G can be
+chambers F and G and the volume of each chamber F and G can

-independently determined.
+be independently determined.

 FIG. 33 illustrates another embodiment according to the